 - Products are derived from a common, multi-generation platform.

 - Both systems and upgrade products are managed by professional product managers.

 A robust platform strategy is an essential ingredient for capital equipment, upgrade-business success.
-A common platform that survives multiple generations of new products facilitates backward compatibility.
-This means that capabilities developed with new products can easily be packaged into upgrades for the installed base.
-The longer the platform survives, the larger the upgrades revenue stream.
+A common platform that survives multiple product generations enables capabilities developed for new products to be packaged into upgrades for the previous generation’s installed base.
+The longer the platform persists, the larger the upgrades revenue stream.
 That alone, however, doesn’t ensure success.